minghai-jiang/biodiversity-app/public/markdown/Documentation.md

 url = 'https://api.ellipsis-earth.com/data/spectral/polygon/timestamps'
 ```

-Request to obtain the mean indices of each index over a certain classs for each timestamp for a certain polygon.(Access level: 200, creidts 500)<br/>
+Request to obtain the mean indices of each measurement over a certain classs for each timestamp for a certain polygon.(Access level: 200, creidts 500)<br/>
 **Parameters**<br/>
 mapId: The uuid of the particular map.<br/>
 polygonId: An integer identifying the polygon.<br/>
 class: name of the class to take the mean over, in case means are not saved per class fill in all 'classes'<br/>
 **Returns**<br/>
-CSV with columns timestamp, [columns of mean per index], total area, date from and date to.
+CSV with columns timestamp, [columns of mean per measurement], total area, date from and date to.

 #### Post tiles